 - All entrance fees at monasteries and museums

-Your journey begins in the beautiful Paro Valley where we stay in a stunning Bhutanese-style boutique hotel located on the edge of a forest.
-Wake up to breathtaking views of Himalayan peaks in your deluxe villa.
+Your journey begins in the beautiful Paro Valley where we stay in a charming Bhutanese-style boutique hotel located on the edge of a forest.
+Wake up to breathtaking views of Himalayan peaks in your rustic villa.
 Visit Paro Dzong, the National Museum and the famous Nyamai Zam Bridge.

 The next day, we visit Taktshang Monastery (Tiger’s Nest), Bhutan’s most famous and iconic landmark.
 A hike up through blue pines passing water-powered prayer wheels, leads you to this ancient monastery clinging miraculously to a sheer cliff.
 The views are magnificent over the Paro valley and the only sounds to be heard are prayer flags blowing in the wind.

 Travel across the Chele La Pass to the picturesque village of Haa to acclimatise before starting our trek.
 The next day we return to Paro and drive to the start of the Laya Ghasa Trek near Gunitsawa where, after a short walk, we camp for the night.
 The trail then climbs through conifer forests following a river valley.
 At Jangothang, we have a rest day to acclimatise and do a day hike taking in great views of Jomolhari and Jichu Drake.
 We might even see native blue sheep!
 The trail leads to the remote village of Lingzhi via the Nyile La Pass.
 At Lingzhi, the Laya – Ghasa path departs from the Chomolhari trek route and we head to Chebisa in a picturesque valley of stone houses and pastures.
 Blue sheep can be spotted nearby.